Tylactone synthase: TylGI

 TylGI initiates synthesis via the loading module.
 The loading module contains a ketosynthase‐like decarboxylase domain (KSQ) that decarboxylates the methylmalonyl-CoA loaded onto the ACP via the AT.
 This results in a propionate molecule, which the ACP passes to the KS of module 1.
 Module 1 extends the propionate by loading methylmalonate onto the ACP and catalyzing a Claisen condensation with the propionate bound to the KS.
 The diketide product is then reduced by the KR on module 1 and the substrate is transferred via the ACP on module 1 to the KS of module 2.
 Module 2 loads the ACP with methylmalonate via the module 2 AT followed by a Claisen condensation with the diketide bound to the KS and a KR-mediated reduction, a reaction sequence similar to that of module 1.
 The DH then catalyzes dehydration resulting in an ACP bound triketide.
 The triketide is then passed via the ACP of module 2 to the KS of module 3 on TylGII via docking domains.
-Docking domains are large proteins with relatively weak affinities (Kd ≈ 20–100 μM) that are fused to the complementary C and N terminii of interacting polyketide synthase polypeptides.
+Docking domains are large proteins with relatively weak affinities (Kd ≈ 20–100 μM) that are fused to the complementary C and N terminuses of interacting polyketide synthase polypeptides.